 We have been blessed by our 10+ year relationship with our Sister Church in a small village of Honduras called La Ceibita!
 Most of our over 500 volunteers will tell you that they joined the mission team to help others, but found that they received back so much more than they gave through the blessing of our relationships with our brothers and sisters and how they actively live out their faith in our Lord and Savior, Jesus Christ.

 Connect with Neighbors in Honduras:

-The program incorporates simple materials to teach families basic nutritional benefits of adding vegetables and proteins to their family diets.
+The program teaches families basic nutritional benefits of adding vegetables and proteins to their family diets.
 In addition, families learn how to easily establish and care for a small family garden.
-Initially the gardens meet the family needs while excess production can be sold as a micro-business to provide a source of income.
-As they gain knowledge, they find it easier to repeat their successes and find that other families then want to join in the process.
+Initially the gardens meet the family's needs while excess production can be sold to provide a source of income.
+As they gain knowledge and experience, it becomes easier to repeat their successes and other families want to join in the process.